ComplexSec/tryhackme/Linux Challenges/answers.md

 A: 4.4.0-1075-aws

 ## Task 4.10
-Q: Find the file called flag 29 and do the following operations on it@
+Q: Find the file called flag 29 and do the following operations on it:

 1. Remove all spaces in the file
 2. Remove all new line spaces